In an interview, before several appearances in the Italian peninsula over the next two months, Sergei Polunin said,

 In the ballet world, I see a loss of vigour among the men.
 A dancer should be proud of his masculine energy and not become sickly-sweet.
 The result is that women see the man as being weak and incapable of assuming responsibility – these men don’t want to start a family; they don’t want to look after women.

-Polunin will bring his Sacré (based on The Rite of Spring) to Italy on 12 July in Ravello, 20 July in Nervi, 23 and 24 in Florence, and the 27 July a Firenze, il 27 a Civitanova).
+Polunin will bring his Sacré (based on The Rite of Spring) to Italy during the summer of 2019.
 It is inspired by that most macho of dancers, Nijinsky.

 I repeat, I believe in love, how it should be.
 Men must get up and rediscover the force to assume responsibility, whether they are gay or straight, and not become lazy.
 If women start to think that they can do without men, then they lose their purpose in life.